nimr77/Flutter_credit_card_scanner/README.md

 Run `pod install` in the `ios` directory.

-For both platforms, make sure to add the following dependencies to your `pubspec.yaml`:

 Note: If you encounter an error with iOS, please check the Google ML Kit configuration at this link: https://pub.dev/packages/google_ml_kit